hazelcast/hazelcast-cpp-client/README.md

 As for all configuration options, this near cache config should be performed before the client instance is obtained and the client config should not be altered after the client is instantiated.

 The NearCacheConfig class has a number of options including the EvictionConfig which determines the eviction strategy used.
-The options work exatly the same way as the Java client options.
+The options work exactly the same way as the Java client options.
 More information on the options can be found at http://docs.hazelcast.org/docs/3.7/manual/html-single/index.html#creating-near-cache-for-map and http://docs.hazelcast.org/docs/3.7/manual/html-single/index.html#map-eviction .

-Examples are also provided for some options at the near-cache folder of examples (also can be see at https://github.com/hazelcast/hazelcast-cpp-client/tree/master/examples).
+Examples are also provided for some options at the near cache folder under examples (also can be see at https://github.com/hazelcast/hazelcast-cpp-client/tree/master/examples).

 # Mail Group